 The above land use restrictions are an integral part of the remedy for the contamination at the Site.
 Adherence to the restrictions is necessary to protect public health and the environment.
 These land use restrictions shall be enforced by any owner, operator, or other party responsible for any part of the Site.
 The above land use restrictions may also be enforced by DENR through the remedies provided in N.C.G.S.
 Chapter 130A, Article 1, Part 2 or by means of a civil action, and may also be enforced by any unit of local government having jurisdiction over any part of the Site.
-Any attempt to cancel this Declaration without the approval of DENR or its successor in function shall constitute noncompliance with the Remedial Action Plan approved by DENR for the Site, and shall be subject to enforce any of the above restrictions shall in no event be deemed a waiver of the right to do so thereafter as to the same violation or as to one occurring prior or subsequent thereto.
+Any attempt to cancel this Declaration without the approval of DENR or its successor in function shall constitute noncompliance with the Remedial Action Plan approved by DENR for the Site, and shall be subject to enforcement by DENR to the full extent of the law.
+Failure by any party required or authorized to enforce any of the above restrictions shall in no event be deemed a waiver of the right to do so thereafter as to the same violation or as to one occurring prior or subsequent thereto.